Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 > kubectl apply -f yaml/service.yaml

 #### Autoscale
-This file has the necessary instructions to horizontally scale, up (or down), the number of replicas of your Deployment based on certain conditions.
+This file has the instructions to scale up (or down) the number of replicas your Deployment has based on certain conditions.

 Execute the following command to create
 > kubectl apply -f yaml/autoscale.yaml